tweag/nickel/rfcs/003-nix-nickel.md

      paragraph needs to be confirmed and clarified by Nix team members -->

-[Flakes][nix-flakes] is a new feature of Nix that make it easy to write and distribute composable packages, and in a more reproducible way.
-The recent version of Nix (>= 2.5) -- and in particular the CLI -- are centered around the flakes model.
+[Flakes][nix-flakes] is a new feature of Nix that make it easy to write and distribute composable packages, all in a more reproducible way.
+The recent versions of Nix (>= 2.5) -- and in particular the CLI -- are centered around the flakes model.

-The schema of flakes looks closer to the approach described above than Nixpkgs: representing packages as data rather than functions.
+The schema of flakes looks closer to the PARM than to the Nixpkgs style.
 A flake is a record (an attribute set in Nix terminology) with directly accessible metadata (like `name`, `description`, etc.), an `inputs` field describing what inputs are needed, and an `outputs` field which is a function producing derivations.

-Flakes can leverage packages from Nixpkgs easily as well, which has its own flakes wrapper.
-However, flakes still rely on Nixpkgs-based `mkDerivation` and the like to build derivation, and thus on `override` and its variants to override packages.
-While some of the metadata like the name and description are top-level and directly accessible without having to evaluate a function, this is not the case of a lot of other metadata that are still buried in the derivation, like `version`, unlike the PARM.

-It remains to see how the PARM would interact with flakes and all the built-in support flakes have in Nix today.
+However, this only concerns a few top-level attributes.
+Other fields of the derivation, such as `version`, `license`, etc. are still hidden under the output function.
+Flakes are not a alternative to Nixpkgs, but a schema working on top of it.
+Building derivations in a flake still relies on Nixpkgs mechanisms like `mkDerivation`, and the overriding mechanisms are the same as well.
+Flakes solves related but distinct issues (package composition and reproducibility).

+At first sight, it shouldn't be hard to mechanically wrap a package in the PARM as a flake (in general, going from a "data" package to more "functional" package is easy).
+On consideration, though, is that the schema of flakes could be reused in the PARM, just for the sake of consistency.

+**TODO**: clarify what this last sentence exactly means.

 ### Nickel and Nixpkgs